EMBRYOPSIDA Pirani & Prado

 For large-scale migration within Scabiosa, including north to south movement in Africa, see Carlson et al. (2012).

 Seed Dispersal.
-Caputo et al. (2004) examined the evolution of seed dispersal syndromes.
-The well-developed epicalyx (for detailes, see also Mayer 2016suggests that the fruits are often wind-dispersed, but myrmecochory may occur in almost half of the subfamily, especially in the large genera Knautia and Scabiosa (Lengyel et al. 2009, 2010).
+Caputo et al. (2004a) examined the evolution of seed dispersal syndromes.
+The well-developed epicalyx (for details, see also Mayer 2016) suggests that the fruits are often wind-dispersed, but myrmecochory may occur in almost half of the subfamily, especially in the large genera Knautia and Scabiosa (Lengyel et al. 2009, 2010).

 Chemistry, Morphology, etc. The cork of Knautia may be superficial (Metcalfe & Chalk 1950).